picodaq/picodaq.github.io/source/cookbook-a1.rst

 Retrieving raw binary data
 --------------------------

-On occasion, mostly for debugging purposes, it may be useful to retrieve raw binary data.
+On occasion, e.g. for debugging purposes, it may be useful to retrieve raw binary data.

 .. literalinclude :: _static/code/cookbook/recipe_a1c.py